zackstout/aoc-2025/README.md

 First part is pretty straightforward BFS.
 Another tricky part 2.
 Seems we may want an [integer linear solver](https://en.wikipedia.org/wiki/Integer_programming) of some kind.

-Let's try using Python so we can easily access Z3.
-Use `python3` to run it.
+Let's try using Python so we can easily access [Z3](https://ericpony.github.io/z3py-tutorial/guide-examples.htm).

-Or actually, use `source .venv/bin/activate` to run virtual environment, then we can use regular `pip` and `python` commands.
+Yep, we got it, phew.

 **Part one**: find the minimum number of button presses required to reach a target state (such as "..#."), where each press toggles certain lights.